lls4abt/NYCTaxi/README.md

 ### 4. Data flowchart:
 A graphic that demonstrates our analysis plan and our next steps, drawn up as of completing MI2.

+### 5. AnalysisPlot1:
+This set of histograms shows the distribution of average rush hour pickups and average non rush hour pickups per day.
+This plot was used to see if the distributions were normal or not to decide if a parametirc or non parametric test should be used for further statistical analysis.

+### 6. AnalysisPlot2:
+This histogram shows the distribution of the ratios of average rush hour pickups to average non rush hour pickups per day.
+This plot was used to see if the distribution was normal or not to decide if a parametirc or non parametric test should be used for further statistical analysis.

+### 7. AnalysisPlot3:
+This plot compares the means and medians for average pickups per hour for non rush hour hours and rush hour hours.

 ## References

 ### Prepatory Assignments: